 - In addition, it contains 18 to 20 amino acids.
 These are the building blocks of your body’s proteins.

-- It helps you lose weight, because it improves digestion naturally.
+- It may help you lose weight since it aids digestion naturally.

-- Thanks to its alkaline properties, aloe helps balance the acid levels in your body.
+- Thanks to its alkaline properties, aloe vera helps balance the acid levels in your body.

 - When applied to the skin, it can reduce pain, irritation, or burning sensations.

-- Aloe is good for your immune system by improving the function of white blood cells, which help you fight off different diseases.
+- It’s good for your immune system since it may improve the function of white blood cells, which help you fight off different diseases.

-- Plus, it has benefits for your cardiovascular and circulatory systems, it provides oxygen to your bloodstream, and it helps lower cholesterol levels.
+- Plus, it has benefits for your cardiovascular and circulatory systems, it provides oxygen to your bloodstream, and it may help lower cholesterol levels.

 - Aloe’s cleansing properties favor intestinal function when it comes to eliminating the body’s waste products.